cdunn2001/hw/doc/kes-paws-rest-api.md

     {
-        "uptime": seconds since process launch (double precision seconds since Epoch), "cpu_load" : CPU load as floating point number, normalized to one core (1.0), "version": "daemon software version",
+        "uptime": seconds since process launch (double precision seconds since Epoch), "cpuLoad" : CPU load as floating point number, normalized to one core (1.0), "version": "daemon software version",
         "personality":
         {
-            "version": semantic version (#.#.#) of personality as string, "build_timestamp": ISO 8091 of the build time, e.g. "2021-02-11 14:01:00Z",
-            "comment": optional comment about personality for R&D purposes, "wxinfo": {
+            "version": semantic version (#.#.#) of personality as string, "buildTimestamp": ISO 8091 of the build time, e.g. "2021-02-11 14:01:00Z", "comment": optional comment about personality for R&D purposes, "wxinfo": {
                 all fields of the output of `wxinfo -d` }
         },
-        "num_sras": number of SRAs available, indexed from 0 to N-1 }
+        "numSras": number N of SRAs available, indexed from 0 to N-1 }